 Learn more about organizing your Orton-Gillingham materials here: I Just Finished My OG Training… Now What?
 Part One: Organizing Teacher Materials

-- Set up basic policies.
+4. Set up basic policies.

 Remember, these policies will evolve and you can tweak them as you see what works best for you and your business.
 For today, let’s get some basic guidelines in place.
 You can create general policies for payments (methods, due dates, late payments), cancellations, late arrivals, and setting up a successful learning environment if tutoring online.

-- Spread the word.
+5. Spread the word.

 As a teacher, your students come to you.
 As a tutoring business owner, you need to create the path to you and send out the invitations!
 In the beginning, reaching out to the connections you already have is the best way to start spreading the word that you are available for tutoring.
-However, if you are able to set up a basic digital presence and/or have materials that can be passed along, then you’ll be 10 steps ahead in the game!
+However, if you are able to set up a basic digital presence and/or have materials that can be passed along, then you’ll be ten steps ahead in the game!